 So here’s a comprehensive list of steps that you can copy to ensure that the landing page for your enterprise has what it takes to increase engagement and create exponential sales.

 A great copy is a basis on which a successful landing page is created.
-The first thing that a landing page needs is a great tagline.
-A tagline defines what the online course or enterprise is about, the promise it makes with respect to the content quality and expertise of the course creators.
+The first thing that a landing page needs are a great tagline.
+A tagline defines what the online course or enterprise is about, the promise it makes for the content quality and expertise of the course creators.

 Keep in mind that the Tagline needs to be concise, yet needs to be worded carefully to ensure that it appeals to the reader instantly.
 IIYM.org’s tagline is a great example.